Changes to the franchising code

 What a franchise agreement includes

-The franchise agreement is the most important document in a franchising relationship because it usually provides the answers to questions that arise such as:
+The franchise agreement is the most important document in a franchising relationship.
+It sets out the rules that both the franchisor and franchisee have agreed to.

-- What fees and payments does a franchisee owe?
+• What fees and payments does the franchisee owe?

-- What rights and restrictions apply to using the franchisor’s branding and other intellectual property?
+• What are the rights and restrictions when using the franchisor’s branding and other intellectual property?

-- Does the franchisee have to participate in promotions and local area marketing requirements?
+• Does the franchisee have to participate in promotions and local area marketing?

-- What rules must franchisees follow if they want to sell their franchised business?
+• What rules must the franchisee follow if they want to sell their franchised business?

-- What rules a franchisee must follow when the franchise ends?
+• What rules must the franchisee follow when the franchise agreement ends?

 What is required to form a franchise agreement